CyDefOps/project-killchain/README.md

 - [Cam Coller](https://www.linkedin.com/in/cam-str/  "Cam Coller on LinkedIn")

-Cam is Senior Security Engineer at Snowplow Analytics, Defensive Security Researcher at Cyber Defence Operations (CyDefOps) and Technical Advisory Board at NCFE
+Cam is Senior Security Engineer at Komainu, Defensive Security Researcher at Cyber Defence Operations (CyDefOps), Technical Education Advisory Board at NCFE and Lead Maintainer of Project-KillChain.

 ----